dominickenn/addressbook-level2/doc/UserGuide.md

 Format: `list`

 ### Sorts all persons lexiographically : `sort`
-Sorts a list of all persons in the address book in lexiographic order.<br>
+Sorts all persons in the address book in lexiographic order.<br>
 Format: `sort`

 ### Finding all persons containing any keyword in their name: `find`